CHEMeDATA/CHEMeDATA.github.io/chemisty_object.md

 The word [*object*](object.md) has a special meaning in computer sciences indicating that it has an electronic form meaning that it is computer understandable.
 A .jpg image of a spectrum, for example, cannot be understood by a computer to be a spectrum.
 It is an *image* object, not a chemistry or spectrum object.
 # Ontology of chemistry object
+Objects will have [schema](https://schema.org/) representation.
+We would probably use RDF to link elements (part of a OWL ontology).

 Prelimary list of chemistry objects (to be refiined by the chemistry community):
  - Chemical structure
    - 2D (mol, cdx, etc.)